-In 2016, there was an estimated number of 89,800 jobs in the United States for Cargo or Freight Agent.
+There were about 89,800 jobs for Cargo or Freight Agent in 2016 (in the United States).
 New jobs are being produced at a rate of 10.4% which is above the national average.
 The Bureau of Labor Statistics predicts 9,300 new jobs for Cargo or Freight Agent by 2026.
-There will be an estimated 8,600 positions for Cargo or Freight Agent per year.
+Due to new job openings and attrition, there will be an average of 8,600 job openings in this field each year.

 The states with the most job growth for Cargo or Freight Agent are Utah, Georgia, and New Jersey.
 Watch out if you plan on working in Ohio, Tennessee, or Oklahoma.
 These states have the worst job growth for this type of profession.

 Cargo or Freight Agent Average Salary

 The salary for Cargo and Freight Agents ranges between about $25,970 and $66,920 a year.

 Cargo and Freight Agents who work in New Jersey, South Dakota, or New Hampshire, make the highest salaries.

 How much do Cargo and Freight Agents make in each U.S. state?

 What Tools & Technology do Cargo and Freight Agents Use?